Ian Gallagher: Character biography

-The third season takes place several months after the incident with Frank.
+The third season takes place several months later.
 Ian is still trying to improve his chances of getting into West Point, while helping with the financial stability of the family.
-He also now has regular contact with Lloyd, which has turned into somewhat of a friends-with-benefits relationship.
+His relationship with Lloyd has turned into somewhat of a friends-with-benefits.
 When Mickey returns, Ian feels confused over whether Mickey actually likes him or not, especially after he has sex with a girl from their neighborhood.
 He later realizes that Mickey cares about him when he follows him and Lloyd to a gay bar.
-Lloyd later asks Ian if he could break into his house to steal back his things since his soon-to-be ex-wife changed the locks.
-He enlists Mickey and a couple of his friends to do it, but when Mickey asks Ian why he likes Lloyd, he says it's because he isn't afraid to kiss him.
+Lloyd later asks Ian if he could break into his house to steal back his things, since his soon-to-be ex-wife changed the locks.
+Ian enlists Mickey and a couple of their friends to do it.
+Mickey asks Ian why he likes Lloyd, and Ian says it's because he isn't afraid to kiss him.
 Right before Mickey goes into Lloyd's house for the heist, he kisses Ian for the first time.
-When Ian and the rest of the Gallagher children are taken away by DCFS, Mickey lets him stay at his house since his father Terry was away on an extended hunting trip.
+When Ian and the rest of the Gallagher children are taken away by DCFS, Mickey lets him stay at his house, since his father Terry was away on a hunting trip.
 Terry ends up coming home early and catches Mickey and Ian having sex.
 He beats both of them, and forces Ian to watch Mickey have sex with a prostitute.
 Afterwards, Mickey goes to great lengths to avoid Ian.
-Eventually, Mickey marries the prostitute but he and Ian have sex on Mickey's wedding day.
-The season closes with Ian using brother Lip's identification to join the military.
+Eventually, Mickey is forced to marry the prostitute after finding out she's pregnant, but he and Ian have sex on Mickey's wedding day.
+The season closes with Ian, believing he has no future with Mickey, using his brother Lip's identification to join the military.

 Several weeks elapse between seasons three and four, and no one hears from Ian in that time.
 Lip receives a visit from two military police officers, who inform him that Ian is wanted for attempting to steal a helicopter and other military equipment and being absent without leave.
-He denies knowing Ian but he and Debbie track him to a gay bar called the White Swallow, where Ian is tending bar.
+He denies knowing Ian but he and Debbie eventually find him at a gay bar, where Ian got a job as a bartender.